 - The two Belvedere palaces normally open all year and are easy to reach from the centre (see below)

-- If you’re not sure where to focus, here are some should-do suggestions
+- If you’re not sure where to focus, here are my should-do suggestions involving photo opps, character busts, Napoleon and more

 - Both palaces (and Belvedere 21) have ticket counters and shop areas.
 Expect more Klimt souvenirs than you can shake a paintbrush at

-- Note that the main on-site ticket office for Upper Belvedere is not at the entrance but in an outbuilding slightly to the west of the palace
+- Note that the on-site ticket office at Upper Belvedere is not at the entrance but in an outbuilding slightly to the west of the palace

 - In many parts of the main complex, look for a board in German and English describing the decor and, perhaps, the history of the room or area you’re standing in, together with a relevant picture from the early 18th century